-How is an arteriovenous malformation diagnosed?
+How is an AVM diagnosed?
 An AVM that has not burst may be found only when your caregivers are doing tests for other conditions.
 Your caregiver will ask about your medical conditions and examine you.
-He may take detailed images of your brain and the structures inside your head.
-Dye may be put into your vein to help the images show up better.
-Tell your caregiver if you are allergic to shellfish or iodine.
-You may also be allergic to the dye.
+You may also need any of the following tests.
+You may be given contrast dye to help arteries and veins show up better in the pictures.
+Tell the caregiver if you have ever had an allergic reaction to contrast dye.

-Angiogram: This test is used to check for problems with blood flow in your brain.
-X-rays are taken as the dye goes into blood vessels in your brain.
+An angiogram is used to check for problems with blood flow in your brain.
+X-rays are taken as contrast dye goes into blood vessels in your brain.

-MRI: This scan uses powerful magnets and a computer to take pictures.
+A CT or MRI scan may be used to take pictures of blood vessels and tissue in your brain.
+You may be given contrast dye before the pictures are taken.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal implants.
+Tell the caregiver if you have any metal in or on your body.

-Embolization: This procedure may be done as the only treatment for your AVM.
+Endovascular embolization may be the only treatment for your AVM.
 Sometimes it is done before surgery or radiation to make the AVM smaller and easier to treat.
-A catheter (tube) is put in a large blood vessel in your groin, and guided up to the AVM in your brain.
+A catheter (tube) is put into a large blood vessel in your groin, and guided up to the AVM in your brain.
 Dye and an x-ray machine may be used to locate the AVM.
 Caregivers use the catheter to put chemicals, metal coils, or plastic beads in the AVM to stop the blood flow to it.

-Radiation therapy: This is also called radiosurgery.
-It uses x-ray machines, such as a gamma knife, to treat the AVM.
+Radiation therapy , also called radiosurgery, uses x-ray machines, such as a gamma knife, to treat the AVM.
 You may have to go back several times to complete this therapy.